Ole Petter Ottersen

 Ole Petter Ottersen (born 17 March 1955) is a Norwegian physician and neuroscientist.
-He serves as the Rector of Karolinska Institute in Sweden, and took office in August 2017.
-Ottersen has been professor of medicine at the University of Oslo since 1992 and served as the university's directly elected Rector from 2009 to 2017.
+He took office as the rector of Karolinska Institute in Sweden in August 2017.
+Ottersen has been professor of medicine at the University of Oslo since 1992 and served as the university's directly-elected rector from 2009 to 2017.

+Early life and education

+Ole Petter Ottersen graduated with the cand.med. degree at the University of Oslo in 1980 and with the dr.med. degree (Med.Sc.D.; a higher doctorate in medicine) at the same university in 1982.

 Career

-Ottersen graduated with the cand.med. degree at the University of Oslo in 1980 and with the dr.med. degree (Med.Sc.D.; a higher doctorate in medicine) at the same university in 1982.
-He was a Research Fellow at the Institute of Anatomy at the University of Oslo from 1978 to 1983 and a prosector (which in Norway is an academic rank in anatomy equal to reader) at the same institute from 1983 to 1992.
-He was promoted to Professor in 1992.
+Ottersen was a research fellow at the Institute of Anatomy at the University of Oslo from 1978 to 1983 and a prosector (which in Norway is an academic rank in anatomy equal to reader) at the same institute from 1983 to 1992.
+He was promoted to professor in 1992.

 He has been head of department of the Institute of Anatomy (1997–1999), Pro-Dean for Research of the Faculty of Medicine (2000–2002) and director of the Centre for Molecular Biology and Neuroscience at the University of Oslo (2002–2009), a centre of excellence funded by the Research Council of Norway.
 He was editor-in-chief of the journal Neuroscience 2006–2009.

 Rector of the University of Oslo

 In 2009, he was elected as the rector of the University of Oslo, while Inga Bostad was elected as the pro-rector.
 At the University of Oslo the rector is directly elected to a four-year term by all employees and students, and may serve a maximum of two terms; the rector is the university's ceremonial head, chief executive officer and chairman of the board and thus corresponds to both the chancellor and the vice chancellor at a British university.
 By convention and formerly also by law, the rector is elected among the professors at the university.
 The rector's deputy and the university's second highest official, the pro-rector, is also directly elected alongside the rector.

-In 2013, he was reelected for a second term, while Ruth Vatvedt Fjeld was elected as the new Pro-Rector; she resigned the following year and was succeeded by Ragnhild Hennum.
+In 2013, he was re-elected for a second term, while Ruth Vatvedt Fjeld was elected as the new Pro-Rector; she resigned the following year and was succeeded by Ragnhild Hennum.

 Ottersen became a board member of Oslo University Hospital in 2011 and became chairman of the board of the Norwegian Association of Higher Education Institutions in 2013.
 He attended the Bilderberg Group meeting in 2011.

 Rector of Karolinska Institute

 On 20 February, 2017 the board of the Karolinska Institute in Sweden nominated Ottersen to become rector of Karolinska Institute.
 He was formally appointed as rector by the Government of Sweden on 27 April 2017 and assumed the position on 1 August, 2017.

-Since 2019, Ottersen has been a member of the Lancet–SIGHT Commission on Peaceful Societies Through Health and Gender Equality, chaired by Tarja Halonen.
+In 2019 Ottersen became a member of the Lancet–SIGHT Commission on Peaceful Societies Through Health and Gender Equality, chaired by Tarja Halonen.